Healthy Homes Assessment Trentham

 Home Assessments Trentham for Rental Properties

-There are numerous concerns to be able to examine during an home assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are many things to check during a house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
 A few examples are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently falling on the wrong side of a Tenancy solutions ruling can have a significant impact for landlords and property managers.
-For professional guidance, contact us today and book your rental property house assessment.
+The repercussions of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling can be significant for property owners and landlords.
+For specialist assistance, get in touch today to schedule your rental properties home assessment.

 home assessments for rental properties